 This policy is required for business-owned vehicles in Oklahoma.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 State laws can affect which business insurance coverage you need.
 These policies are required everywhere in Oklahoma, from Tulsa to Oklahoma City.

 Workers' comp covers medical bills for work-related injuries and illnesses, and provides disability benefits to injured Oklahoma workers.
 Most policies include employer's liability insurance, which helps pay legal costs if an employee blames their employer for an injury.

 Oklahoma's minimum requirements for auto liability insurance are:

 Trucking companies may need additional coverage to comply with regulations.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
 It can be added to commercial general liability insurance or a business owner's policy (BOP).

 Insureon's licensed insurance agents can help you find policies that fulfill Oklahoma's requirements and your business insurance needs.
 Once you've purchased insurance with us, you can download a certificate of insurance by logging into your account.

-In Oklahoma, insurance agents, agencies, and brokers are licensed by the Oklahoma Insurance Department.
+In Oklahoma, insurance agencies, agents, and brokers are licensed by the Oklahoma Insurance Department.
 Insureon is licensed in Oklahoma as BIN Insurance Holdings LLC (NPN 15752926) for property and casualty insurance and for surplus lines (license number 10012151).
-Verify our licensure with the National Association of Insurance Commissioners: select Oklahoma, Licensee, Business Entity, and then enter our NPN or license number.
+Verify our licensure with the National Association of Insurance Commissioners: select Oklahoma, licensee, business entity, and then enter our NPN or license number.